 Let’s say your rocket ship company wants to decrease the cost per launch by 5% this year.
 That’s a great fit for an initiative, as no single epic could likely achieve that big of a goal.
 Within that initiative, there would be epics such as, “Decrease launch-phase fuel consumption by 1%,” “Increase launches per quarter from 3 to 4,” and “Turn all thermostats down from 71 to 69 degrees #Dadmode.”

 Being agile and embracing structure are not mutually exclusive, and the structure laid out here is not one size fits all.
 Success is when you and your team understand these concepts and adapt them to your needs.
-For us, that's stories, epics, initatives, and themes.
-You can get started by learning how to set up Epics in Jira Software.
+For us, that's stories, epics, and initiatives.